sgylab/docker-example/obspy/README.md

 1. Create a workspace directory.
 2. Link `<path/to/workspace>` to the user home directory.
-3. Change `49154` to any port for security.
+3. Change `49154` to any number for SSH port.
 4. Save and run `run_ssh.sh`.
+5. SSH into the docker container with your user account.

+       ssh user@127.0.0.1 -p49154

 If you want to start a Jupyter Lab server:

+1. SSH into your docker container.
-1. Paste [jupyter.sh](jupyter.sh) in to the workspace
+2. Paste [jupyter.sh](jupyter.sh) in to the workspace
-2. Run it and paste the url to the browser.
+3. Run it and paste the url to the browser.

        http://127.0.0.1:8888/?token=36b31a373a9d18cc9b30a50883ad5a3638b19bed47be8074

-3. Change the url IP if you run on a remote server.
+4. Change the url IP if you run on a remote server.